tarmstrong/poutine_maker/tutorial/part1.md

     }

 Remember `poutine_maker_poutine_widget`?
 That's the full machine-readable widget name.
 The convention is `<modulename>_<fieldname>_<widgetname>`.
-In this case, I've named my widget `widget`; I only intend to make one widget for this field, and I don't have a good way to describe it.
-However, if you can describe your widget, do so: `poutine_maker_poutine_threetext` would be a good name for my widget if it consisted of three text fields.
+In this case, the widget name is 'widget'.
+I intend to make only one widget for this field, but if you're using multiple widgets, you'll need to come up with descriptive widget names for each option.
+If one of your widgets includes autocomplete input items, you could name it `poutine_maker_poutine_autocomplete`.

 Also note that I am specifically telling Drupal that my widget can work with the `poutine_maker_poutine` field type.
-Here is where you could specify other field types your widget works with, like `text` or `datetime`.
+If you want to use the same widget for multiple field types, you could specify those field types here, by adding them to the `field_types` array.

 ## Step 3: Tell Drupal how to display your widget with `hook_field_widget_form()`

-This is the form element I want customers to use to create custom poutines:
+Next, I'll talk about how to create the form widget that gets displayed to users who are actually entering data into the field.
+This is how I want the form element to appear to customers ordering their poutine:

 ![Custom poutine form](multipoutine.png)

 There are three important things to notice about this screenshot:

+1. There are two poutine items!
+This is done by setting the number of values to "Unlimited" on the field instance settings page.
+Now this field can store as many poutines in one field as we like.
-1. The entire field ("Poutine Maker With Meat") is required, but only the "name" sub-element is required.
+2. The entire field ("Poutine Maker With Meat") is marked as required, but only the "name" sub-element is actually required.
 I will explain how this works in a bit.
-In additon, note that the 'name' is only required in the first poutine item.
-This is Drupal 7's default behaviour.
+In addition, note that the name is only required in the first poutine item.
+This is Drupal 7's default behaviour for multivalued fields with an unlimited number of values.
-2. The second poutine-item doesn't have a "Meat" fieldset.
+3. The second poutine item doesn't have a "Meat" fieldset, because the 'Vegetarian' checkbox is checked.
 This is done with [\#states][states].
 I will cover \#states in the next part of this tutorial.
-3. There are two poutine items!
-This is done by setting the *number of values* to "Unlimited" on the field instance settings page.
-Now this field can store as many poutines in one field as we like.

 [states]: http://api.drupal.org/api/drupal/developer--topics--forms_api_reference.html/7#states